luketudge/introduction-to-programming/content/files.md

 ### pandas

 We could process comma-separated tables using basic Python string methods, but this would be tedious.
 There are instead additional [packages](extras/glossary.md#packages) for Python that provide functions for reading delimited text files as tables of data.
-The most popular of these is a package called [`pandas`](https://pandas.pydata.org/). `pandas` is not part of the Python [standard library](standard_library.md), but it is very widely used, and it is provided as part of the Anaconda Python installation, so you probably already have it installed.
+The most popular of these is a package called [`pandas`](https://pandas.pydata.org/). `pandas` is a third-party package; it is not part of the Python [standard library](standard_library.md).
+But it is very widely used, and it is provided as part of the Anaconda Python installation, so if you installed Anaconda then you already have `pandas`.

-The `pandas` function `read_csv()` reads a comma-separated file, but instead of just reading it as plain text it interprets the structure of the file to produce a table of data (`pandas` refers to an object storing table-format data as a [dataframe](extras/glossary.md#dataframe)).
+The `pandas` function `read_csv()` reads a comma-separated file, but instead of just reading it as plain text it interprets the structure of the file to produce a table of data (`pandas` calls a table of data a '[dataframe](extras/glossary.md#dataframe)').

 ```python